APPENDIX E

 common source of information between the timing system and the results computer.

-by the photo judges.
-Alternatively, the results program has the ability
+created by the photo judges.

 The photo judges should be made aware that the results program can create and